cujojs/cram/docs/launch.md

 configured, yet, the module id is the full path of the file without the ".js" extension.

+With the single-script pattern, cram will create a single, [integrated bundle](#integrated-bundles).
+However, cram will create an [AMD bundle](#amd-bundles) if it finds the two-script pattern.

+* It's possible to pre-configure curl by declaring a global curl object as in the HTML examples above.
+You could then omit the path information from the name of the run module, but this is totally unnecessary in almost all cases.

 ## Run.js file configuration

 If run.js is not an AMD module, it could use the global curl() function to